19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 (3) The conditions referred to in subsection (2) are —

-(a) that there are reasonable grounds for suspecting that a specified person has carried on or has benefited from drug trafficking or criminal conduct, as the case may be;
+(a) that there are reasonable grounds for suspecting that a specified person has carried on or has benefited from drug dealing or criminal conduct, as the case may be;

+[Act 21 of 2014 wef 01/09/2014]

 (b) that there are reasonable grounds for believing that the material to which the application relates —